Did you hear about this study linking hormonal contraception to an increased risk of being diagnosed with depression?

 Did you dismiss it?
 “Old news, we’ve known about that forever”, “It was an association, not a causal link.
 Nothing needs to change here.”

 Or did you feel relieved, and maybe angry?
 At last some research to confirm what you or yours have been going through?

 You could argue she overstates the case - describing an "80 per cent increase" in depression.
-Which sounds more dramatic than the actual figures, which were that out of a hundred women, 0.8 extra women (let's call it one) were depressed.
+The actual figures were that out of a hundred women, 0.8 extra women (let's call it one) were depressed.